Osteoarthritis : better understanding this disease, as frequent as it is disabling

 Very real consequences on daily life

-Beyond the numbers, theosteoarthritis has a very real impact on daily life.
-Pain limits movement, changes posture, and prevents certain activities.
-Eventually, the loss of autonomy can become significant.
+Beyond the statistics, it has a very real impact on daily life.
+Pain limits movement, alters posture, and prevents certain activities.
+In the long term, the loss of independence can become significant.

 70 % of patients with osteoarthritis report discomfort for: